jeremiah-shaulov/tsa/generated-doc/interface.CompletionEntryLabelDetails/README.md

 #### 📄 detail?: `string`

 > An optional string which is rendered less prominently directly after
-> CompletionEntry.namename, without any spacing.
+> `CompletionEntry.namename`, without any spacing.
 Should be
 > used for function signatures or type annotations.